Jonasitoelprogramador/Milestone3/README.md

 Userpage result: It takes the user to the More Details page.
 [(screenshot evidence)](.e.g./assets/images/screenshots/testing/preliminary-submit.png)

-5. Test: Click the 'edit', 'delete' and 'like' buttons.
+5. Test: Click the 'edit', 'delete' and 'like' buttons on the More Details Page.
 Edit button result: Takes the user to the Edit Recipe Page.
 Delete button result: Delete the recipe entirely.
 Done button result: Add the user to the list of users that have liked this page.